matter-labs/zksync-lite-docs/docs/dev/nfts.md

 Note: when performing an NFT to NFT swap, the ratios will always be set to one.

-After 2 orders are signed and collected, anyone can initiate the swap by calling the [`syncSwap`](../api/sdk/js/accounts.md#submitting-a-swap) method:
+After 2 orders are signed, anyone can initiate the swap by calling the [`syncSwap`](../api/sdk/js/accounts.md#submitting-a-swap) method:

 ``` typescript
 // whoever initiates the swap pays the fee